Haley Pimenta – email@example.com

-The Wellesley Housing Authority administers state supported affordable housing programs for low-income family, elderly and disabled households.
+The Wellesley Housing Authority administers state-supported affordable housing programs for low-income families, elderly and disabled households.
 Paper Version of the State Application can be accessed here.
-For Additional information on these programs, and Wellesley Housing Authority’s eligibility requirements, review the following information.
+Review the following information for additional information on these programs and Wellesley Housing Authority’s eligibility requirements.

 State Public Housing

 Public housing aims to provide safe and comfortable rental housing for eligible low-income families, the elderly, and persons with disabilities.
 Public housing includes apartments owned and managed by public housing authorities.
 Essentially, public housing is low-rent housing for eligible families, the elderly, and people with disabilities who meet the income guidelines and eligibility qualifications.